karthickr7/PhonePe-Pulse-Data-Visualisation/README.md

 the solution thoroughly and deploy the dashboard publicly, making it accessible to users.
 # Learning outcomes of this project:
-  1. Data extraction and processing: You will learn how to use Clone Github to extract data from a repository and pre-process the data using Python libraries such as Pandas.
+  1. Data extraction and processing: Learning how to use Clone Github to extract data from a repository and pre-process the data using Python libraries such as Pandas.
-  2. Database management: You will learn how to use a relational database such as MySQL to store data and retrieve it efficiently for analysis and visualization.
+  2. Database management: Learn how to use a relational database such as MySQL to store data and retrieve it efficiently for analysis and visualization.
   3. Visualization and dashboard creation: You will learn how to use libraries such as Streamlit and Plotly to create interactive and visually appealing